Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

     This toggle indicates whether the attribute is multi-scope or not.
 In the *Edit attribute* view, this toggle is read-only.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
     Enable this toggle to set the attribute status to active.
 Disable the toggle to set the status to inactive.
-By default, this toggle is active.
+By default, this toggle is enabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Contains sensitive data*
     Enable this toggle if the potential attribute values may be sensitive.
 By default, this toggle is disabled.